Share

 July:

-Wireless Watch Japan Video Gallery - Lawrence Cosh-Ishii, WWJ’s ever-innovative digital media guru, posts a not-to-be-missed Flash video gallery from the Wireless Japan event.
+Wireless Japan event – Lawrence Cosh-Ishii, WWJ’s ever-innovative digital media guru, posts not-to-be-missed video clips from annual event (see MEF seminar came online in Aug. below)

 NEC, Panasonic and TI Form Handset JV - “We have to take advantage of economies of scale, otherwise we cannot survive.”
 The 3G keitai manufacturing business is getting reaaal tough.